| Quality

 Reviews: Untrustable "Trustable" Sources?

-write this in grieving…
+We write this in

-For
+For evidence-based

-respected and fairly universally considered “trustable.”
+and fairly universally considered “trustable.”
+These

-of Reviews of Effects (DARE) from the Centre for Reviews and Dissemination
+Reviews of Effects (DARE) from the Centre for Reviews and Dissemination

 at the University of York, England.

-- Cochrane
+- Cochrane is

-is billed as, “The reliable source of evidence in health
+billed as, “The reliable source of evidence in health

 care.”

-- Clinical
+- Clinical Evidence

-the best available evidence for effective health care.”
+best available evidence for effective health care.”

-- DARE
+- DARE (possibly

-(possibly wisely) offers up no such claim.
+wisely) offers up no such claim.

-We’ve
+We’ve always

-most respected, evidence-based information sources.
+respected, evidence-based information sources.
 However, because

 their reputation is so high, coupled with transparent and reasonably

-robust procedures, many users go directly to these sources and rely
+robust procedures, many users go directly to these sources and

-on what they find there.
+rely on what they find there.

-In
+In our efforts

-The problems we frequently encounter fall into three camps:
+problems we frequently encounter fall into three camps:

-1)
+1) Poor assessment

-quality is poor (e.g., reliance on the JADAD scale); or b) potentially,
+is poor (e.g., reliance on the Jadad scale (Jadad PMID 8721797));

-lack of critical appraisal skills of reviewers.
+or b) potentially, lack of critical appraisal skills of reviewers.

-— which has the likelihood of bias in favor of interventions.
+has the likelihood of bias in favor of interventions.

-3)
+3) Most astonishingly

-evidence which has been solidly declared invalid.
+has been solidly declared invalid.

 1: Cochrane Review